What Is Preventive Maintenance? (Types, Examples & Benefits)

 Share

 Nobody likes unexpected breakdowns or costly repairs, but it’s the stuff of nightmares for any property manager or business owner.
-Picture this: angry tenants yelling on the phone complaining about their malfunctioning HVAC system, only to receive an unexpected invoice for repairs totaling $15,000.
+Picture this: angry tenants yelling on the phone complaining about their malfunctioning HVAC system and then receiving an unexpected invoice for repairs totaling $15,000.
 This scenario is a stark reminder of what happens when you don’t have a preventive maintenance strategy in place.
 Without proactive maintenance measures to maintain your equipment, you’re left vulnerable to costly surprises, disgruntled customers and financial strain.

-If you’re hoping to shift your maintenance strategy from reactive to proactive, read on to learn more about what preventive maintenance is, the the advantages of this maintenance type and how you can use it to prevent equipment failure in your maintenance operations.
+If you’re hoping to shift your maintenance strategy from reactive to proactive, read on to learn more about what preventive maintenance is, the advantages of this maintenance type and how to come up with a preventive maintenance plan to reduce future equipment failures.

 What Is Preventive Maintenance?